 The Art Gallery opened in the Grenfell Community Hub Building in March 2009 and has regular exhibitions on display.
 Exhibitions feature local and regional artists and sculptors.
 The gallery adds a professional venue for the arts community of Grenfell.
 The large light towers in the gallery mean the room is full of natural light and is an unexpected delight behind the building’s heritage exterior.

-‘Shades of Light’ by Elaine Dowd & Roslyn Elm
+'Shades of Light' by Roslyn Elms & Elaine Dowd

 11th October - 20th November 2016